buming65/LeetCode/README.md

 ### Overview

+* More detail conclusion: [sort][https://www.cnblogs.com/onepixel/p/7674659.html]

 * In-place && Not-in-place: whether require any extra space or not.
 * Stable && Not Stable: whether change the sequence of similar content in which they appear.
+* Comparison or not:
+  * Comparison: ...
+  * Other: radix, bucket

 ### Selection Sort